vidhyavishali/Selenium-With-CSharp/README.md

 3. BasePage.cs is the base class for other pages.
 It has methods to access web driver, web elements and logs each step to the report.
 4. TestReportBase.cs file holds setup and tear down for the test runs.
 It starts the driver, report, flushes them respectively.
 5. Test Scripts are written under <i>Tests</i> folder.
 The tests access the required Page objects from <i>Pages.</i>
+6. The given sample runs for 3 test data in a single login session.
-6. Reports generated using extent report are stored under <i>Reports</i> folder as html format with respective time stamps of the test run.
+7. Reports generated using extent report are stored under <i>Reports</i> folder as html format with respective time stamps of the test run.